Can you see zig-zags? You're suffering from 'curvature blindness'

 But look closely, and the lines are all curvy, with no sharp points at all.
 It is simply a quirk of the brain which is adding in the peaks.

-The effect is caused because when the brain spots the sudden shift from light to dark grey at the bottom of top of the curve, and mistakes it for a sharp angle.
+The effect is caused because when the brain spots the sudden shift from light to dark grey at the bottom and top of the curve, it mistakes it for a sharp angle.

 Dr Takahashi speculates that humans may have evolved to spot corners ahead of curves, and when there is confusion - compounded in this case by the changing background colours - opts for the former.
 Although he is puzzled as to why that might be.